Need to Move In a Hurry? Moving Tips For Your Last-Minute Move

 Want more tips on last-minute moves?
 Find out how this busy mom kicked it into gear when her home went from listing to closing in just 24 days.

 When you’re packing on a deadline, fight the urge to get precious with the process.
-While you always want to avoid blindly tossing items into bags and boxes, now is not the time to painstakingly sort everything, go into detailed box labeling, or roll up every item in your closet.
+While you always want to avoid blindly tossing items into bags and boxes, now is not the time to painstakingly sort everything or roll up every item in your closet.
 You’ll have more time to unpack than pack — repeat this mantra over and over if it helps get the job done.
 (We’ve listed some of our favorite pack-it-up-quick hacks a little further down.)

 There’s nothing worse than realizing that you accidentally packed something you need and you have no idea where it is.
-Trust me, I’ve done it multiple times, usually when I’m packing in a hurry.
-Now, I make sure to separate out everything I know I’ll need or want to have access to throughout the move as well as the first few days in my new place.
-That way, I’m not tearing through boxes like a madwoman looking for a needle — a prescription, alarm clock, cell phone charger, kitchen knives, coffee maker — in my haystack of boxes.
+Trust me, I’ve done it multiple times — usually when I’m packing in a hurry.
+I’ve learned my lesson, and now I make sure to separate out everything I know I’ll need or want to have access to throughout the move and in the first few days in my new place.
+That way, I’m not tearing through boxes like a mad woman looking for a needle — a prescription, alarm clock, cell phone charger, kitchen knife, coffee maker, etc. — in my haystack of boxes.

 I’ve also learned that packing a personal “essentials bag” helps lessen the immediate stress or need to start unpacking right away.
 Think of it like a travel bag that has everything you need to function normally (like toiletries, electronics, and clothes) while the rest of your stuff is in boxes.

-We’re willing to bet that you already know you can rent a truck or hire professional movers to get your things from your old place to your new place.
+We’re willing to bet that you already know you can rent a truck or hire professionals to get your things from your old place to your new place — even same-day movers, if you’re able to fork over the fee for a last-minute moving company.
 But did you know you have a number of other options that may be a better fit for last-minute moves?
-Depending on the season, it can be hard to get full-service movers lined up on a tight timetable, and if you’ve got shifting dates, their rigid schedules may not work for you.
-Depending on your budget and schedule, doing a little research into other moving options could save you a lot of stress.
+Depending on the season, it can be hard to get full-service movers lined up on a tight timetable.
+And if you’ve got shifting dates, their rigid schedules may not work for you.
+Doing a little research into other moving options could save you a lot of stress.

 Not all packing tips are created equal.
-While some tips can be used for all types of moves, here are a few tried and true hacks specifically suited to help you get packed quickly during a last-minute move.
+Here are a few tried-and-true hacks specifically suited to help you get packed quickly during a last-minute move.

 • Skip the urge to pack perfectly organized boxes.
 Don’t be afraid to fill boxes with a mish-mash of items.